WPManageNinja/fluent-smtp/readme.txt

 == 🚀 MODERN.
 POWERFUL.
 SUPER FAST 🚀 ==

-* Built with VueJS as a Single-page Application
+* Built with VueJS as a Single-page Application.
-* Super fast and lean interface so anyone can use it without any learning curve
+* Super fast and lean interface so anyone can use it without a learning curve.
 * Super awesome Dashboard with charts, graphs, and stats to show how your emails are doing.

 == 🚀 Automatic Email Routing 🚀 ==